mishoo/UglifyJS/README.md

                                                 modules and Userscripts that may
                                                 be anonymous function wrapped (IIFE)
                                                 by the .user.js engine `caller`.
-                                `expression`  Parse a single expression, rather than a program (for parsing JSON).
                                 `spidermonkey`  Assume input files are SpiderMonkey
                                                 AST format (as JSON).
     -c, --compress [options]    Enable compressor/specify compressor options: